 P: +61 2 9480 3625

-National Criminal Record Check (NCRC)All students must obtain a National Police Check Certificate that is specifically recognised by NSW Health (i.e. must be obtained through the Australian Police Force or a CrimTrac Accredited Broker Agency).
-For overseas students and/or students with a criminal disclosure, there are additional requirements.
+National Criminal Record Check (NCRC)Students must obtain a National Police Check Certificate specifically recognised by NSW Health (i.e., through the Australian Police Force or a CrimTrac Accredited Broker Agency).
+There are additional requirements for overseas students and students with a criminal disclosure.